lauren-homan/logistic_growth/README.md

 K <- 5.903e+10
 ```
-After reading in the growth data, we define a function for logistic growth (logistic_fun) which will calculate values of N using the equation for logistic growth, as defined in the code.
+Here we are defining a function for logistic growth (logistic_fun) which we will use to calculate values of N, based on the logistic growth equation.

 ```
 ggplot(aes(t,N), data = growth_data) +